-One way to enable this network of stakeholders and users for the engagement with INCULTUM is to leverage on existing projects and inititiatives that deal with cultural tourism, in order to create an active and engaged community, where to share information about events of common interest and collaborate in different areas.
+One way to enable a network of stakeholders and users for the engagement with INCULTUM and for a multiplier dissemination effect is to leverage on existing projects and inititiatives that deal with cultural tourism, in order to create an active and engaged community, where to share information about events of common interest and collaborate in different areas.

 Arctur is a Hi-Tech SME and the main private-owned supplier of HPC (High Performance Computing) services and solutions in CEE.
 The company has extensive experience in the deployment of complex IT systems for small and media enterprises (SME) in various sectors: from manufacturing to tourism and cultural heritage.

 Arctur is also the leader of the international Tourism 4.0 initiative, dedicated to transforming tourism into the driver of the UN Sustainable Development Goals by use of the key enabling technologies from Industry 4.0.

 The Centre for Social Studies of the University of Coimbra is a scientific institution focused on research and advanced training within the Social Sciences and the Humanities, through an inter and transdisciplinary approach.
 The Ministry of Science granted CES the status of Associated Laboratory in 2002, recognizing its contribution to public policies, advanced training and the dissemination and sharing of knowledge.
 Since its foundation, in 1978, CES has been conducting research with and for an inclusive, innovative and reflexive society by promoting creative critical approaches in the face of some of the most urging challenges of contemporary societies.
 CES has over 800 people, including Researchers, Post-Doctoral Researchers, Doctoral Students, Junior Researchers and Staff.